 Why is data so important when it comes to warehouse or supply chain management?
-What role does data and information play in effective supply chain and warehouse management?
-The obvious answer is that the right data and information helps in improving the organization’s decision making and performance, which naturally result in better profits to the company.
+What role do data and information play in effective supply chain and warehouse management?
+The obvious answer is that the right data and information help in improving the organization’s decision-making and performance, which naturally results in better profits for the company.

-McKinsey Global Institute (MGI) and McKinsey & Company’s Business Technology Office conducted a research that shows that the amount of data collected and mined has become extremely important for organizations for making financial decisions.
+Accumulated research from McKinsey Global Institute (MGI) and McKinsey & Company’s Business Technology Office shows that the amount of data collected and mined has become indispensible for organizations for making financial decisions.
 Data is helping companies outperform their competitors in the industry.
 Companies adopt data sensors such as barcodes to determine how their products are being used in the real world and what new service offerings or future products can be offered.

 It is not only the volume of information that makes difference to the company, but also the quality of information that is available.
 Real-time and high frequency nature of data gives a competitive advantage to a company over its peers.
 While the right data provides competitive advantage to an organization, the converse is also true.
 Wrong data can be equally detrimental to a company.

 We have already established the importance of data in decision making.
 The next question to ask is, “how do we collect data”?